-The improving epidemic situation and the increasing number of vaccinated people allowed Polish authorities to lift or loosen a large part of restrictions imposed on entrepreneurs and citizens in connection with COVID-19.
-It has had a significant impact on improving the economic and financial conditions of entrepreneurs operating in Poland in 2021.
-Despite a significant increase in the incidence of COVID-19 in the autumn of 2021, the Polish government is not planning to introduce another lockdown.
+In 2022 the improving epidemic situation and the increasing number of vaccinated people allowed Polish authorities to lift or loosen most of the restrictions imposed on entrepreneurs and citizens in connection with COVID-19.
+It has had a significant impact on improving the economic and financial conditions of entrepreneurs operating in Poland.
+Pursuant to initial projections of the Central Statistical Agency, the GDP in Poland in 2022 increased by 4.9%.